sctech-tr/sctech-tr/README.md

 - <a href="https://github.com/openprofileproject/openprofile">openprofile</a> - an open-source profile builder
 - <a href="https://github.com/sctech-tr/scfetch">scfetch</a> - minimal fetch program in python for windows, linux and macos.
-- <a href="https://github.com/sctech-tr/uselesscmd">theuselesscmd</a> - a shell full of useless commands
+- <a href="https://github.com/sctech-tr/liborganizer">liborganizer</a> - organize your library!
 - <a href="https://github.com/sctech-tr/emoji-translator">emoji-translator</a> - emoji translator app for android
 - <a href="https://github.com/sctech-tr/website">my website</a> - my personal website
 - <a href="https://github.com/sctech-tr/tbct-wii">text-based controller test</a> - test your wii controllers!!